ForgeRock/forgeops-cli/docs/forgeops_install_directory.md

 ## forgeops install directory

-Install the ForgeRock DS resources
+Install the ForgeRock directory

 ### Synopsis

-    Install the directory service resources of the ForgeRock cloud deployment:
+            Install the ForgeRock Identity Platform directory:
-    * Install the directory service resources of ForgeRock cloud deployment
+            * Install the ForgeRock Identity Platform "directory"
             * Use --tag to specify a different version to install

 ```
 forgeops install directory [flags]